DataTable/Core/README.md

 If you need to export data from your system into different formats, then all you need to do is

-1. Load the data from your system into a Dataset Table
+1. Load the data from your system into a DataTable
 2. Use one of the many Writers to export the data into different formats

 If you need to import data into your system from diffent formats, then all you need to do is:

-1. Use one of the many Readers to import the data from any supported format into a Dataset Table
+1. Use one of the many Readers to import the data from any supported format into a DataTable
-2. Write an importer for data from a Dataset Table into your system
+2. Write an importer for data from a DataTable into your system